fpco/minghc/README.md

 It _does not_ provide all the packages included with the [Haskell Platform](https://www.haskell.org/platform/), but it _does_ provide an environment where you can install those packages.

-**The installer is currently only capable of installing 32-bit GHC.**

 ## Using the Installer